Losing the most beautiful part of our life, our father!

 From the day he left us, all his

-the evenings could be found in front of the television screen on the sofa watching news.
+belongings are as they are; just to feel his presence around.
+I desire to hear the sound of the television.
+In the evenings, Papa could be found on the sofa in front of the television, watching the news at the highest volume available.
 He was one learned man.
 Flipping the channels for hours, he was a man

 who could talk on anything and everything.
 The only regret I have is that when